Even with an amazing procurement team, bad things can still happen.

 You can use this information to predict what is likely to occur in the future based upon the information you have.

-Make analyzing your data a priority.
+Make analysing your data a priority.
 Look at it regularly, see what it’s trying to tell you, and then adjust your strategies and approach accordingly.

 Diversification helps to minimize your risk, so it makes perfect sense to want to work with multiple suppliers to diversify your offerings, and make sure you don’t become too dependent on one vendor.